 - How tightly you squeezed the bag to get the last drops of soy milk out

 - The more firmly you squeeze and twist, the more soy milk you’ll wring out, and the drier and more compact your okara will be.

 - The amount of soy milk and okara left behind in the blender or strainer bag

 - The amount of soy milk that spilled or evaporated during the cooking process

-I use a 125-micron nut milk bag which filters very finely, and if I squeeze as hard as I can until I can’t get another drop out, I end up with 1 cup of relatively dry and densely-packed okara.
-If you are using cheesecloth, a metal mesh strainer, or something else with larger holes, you may end up with a larger volume of wetter, heavier okara.
+In my experience, nylon nut milk bags are the most efficient at filtering okara.
+I use a 125-micron bag which filters very finely, and if I squeeze as hard as I can until I can’t get another drop out, I end up with 1 cup of relatively dry and densely-packed okara.
+If you are using a cotton nut milk bag, cheesecloth, metal mesh strainer, or something else with larger holes, you may end up with a larger volume of wetter, heavier okara.